 On February 28, due to the federal court case filed by El Salvador, Haiti, Nicaragua, and Sudan TPS holders, the Department of Homeland Security extended TPS through January 2020 for those countries.
 On April 11, a federal judge in New York ruled that Haiti’s TPS designation was unjustly terminated.
 By mid-May, the House Judiciary Committee moved forward bills in support of TPS and DACA, which passed in the House early June.

 In late October, an agreement between the U.S. and El Salvador resulted in additional time under TPS designation for El Salvaor, which means Salvadorans with TPS have until January 2021 to make preparations to leave the country.
-On November 1st, due to the Supreme Court’s indecision regarding TPS, six countries received additional but contingent time under TPS.
-Later this month, the Supreme Court will also make a verdict on the future of DACA.
+On November 1st, due to the federal court’s indecision regarding TPS, six countries received additional but contingent time under TPS.
+Later this month, the Supreme Court will begin hearings on the future of DACA.